super-heavy-milk/blog/content/posts/imperitive-vs-declarative.md

 Small aside:

+> One of the reasons I started writing about programming is that most of the tech blogs I enjoy tend to provide examples in "cool" languages - Rust, Go, Lisp, etc.
+>
-> One of the reasons I started writing about programming is that most of the tech blogs I enjoy tend to provide examples in "cool" languages - Rust, Go, Lisp, etc. However, most of us are stuck writing in Enterprise Approved™ languages, so I thought it would be neat to write about the mostly uncool languages I'm familiar with _\*cough Java\*_.
+> However, most of us are stuck writing in Enterprise Approved™ languages, so I thought it would be neat to write about the mostly uncool languages I'm familiar with _\*cough Java\*_.

-Anyways, here what I mean by declarative:
+Anyways, here is what I mean by imperative vs declarative.

+Objective:

+1. Find a name in a list.
+1. Print it, if it exists.

+We're going to try two different styles to achieve this.
+Which one do you prefer?

 ```java
 import java.util.List;